Rangers' Adam Fox would love to play All-Star Game at UBS Arena

 “Fun for who?”
 Sorokin said with a laugh.
 “It’s a good experience.
 I should have practiced more breakaways.”

 The longtime friends also participated in Friday’s Tendy Tandem at the Skills Competition.
-Sorokin went 0-for-5 taking rink-length shots while Shesterkin stopped four of five breakaways.
-Shesterkin, who insisted on Thursday he was better shooter while Sorokin was a bad one, said he lost a rock-scissors-paper contest to determine who would shoot.
+Sorokin went 0-for-5 taking rink-length shots and Shesterkin stopped four of five breakaways.
+Shesterkin, who insisted on Thursday that he is a better shooter and that Sorokin is a bad one, said he lost a rock-scissors-paper contest to determine who would shoot.

-“I’m tired of him because we stayed here five days,” Sorokin, also teammates with Shesterkin as a KHL All-Star, said laughing.
+“I’m tired of him because we stayed here five days,” Sorokin, also teammates with Shesterkin as a KHL All-Star, said with a laugh.
 “It’s a fun time for me and for Igor.
 Good memories.”